 - The project is currently being supervised by Mr. Selvam, founder and Executive Director of READ.
 The daily work is led by Mr. Pandu, a hardworking farmer, and several other staff.
 On some days (such as planting, harvesting etc), many local people are hired as day laborers to do the work.
 These day laborers are thus already exposed to the new agricultural methods.
 Many of them said they are impressed with the way the crops are growing, and have already asked for additional training.

-- As the current lease expires in early 2020, and there is always uncertaintly with leases in the long run, the long-term development of this project will require a piece of land owned by READ.
+- However, as there is always uncertaintly with leases in the long run, the long-term development of this project will require a piece of land owned by READ.
 Then we can invest extra funds in soil enrichment, and can also build a small training center where farmers who receive training can sit and discuss the farming methods together with the hands-on training.
 For this new piece of land we are currently starting to raise more funds.

 We are grateful to everyone who has already donated to this program to get it started.
 Additional funds are required to develop this program into a longterm sustainable program that can train many farmers.
 Click the “donate” button on the top of the screen, or mail a check payable to “Sahaya International”, with mention “farm program”, to Sahaya International, 1504 Portola Street, Davis, CA 95616.
 Thank you!